briglx/nesoi/README.md

 This project started as an example on game design.
 There is a world made up of several pages and each page has tiles.
 The player can move from tile to tile.

+## Pre-requisits
+* Apache is installed and configured

 ## Installing

 * Clone and navigate to the project